The Science of Goal Setting: How to Achieve Any Goal Using Psychology

 β‘ Process Goals

 The daily actions and behaviors that build toward performance goals.
-Completely within your control.
+Completely within my control.

 Examples: Take the stairs instead of elevator, pack lunch the night before, use Spanish flashcards during commute